Customer Flushing Guide

 Steps to take if your service was impacted by a water main break:

-If your water looks cloudy or dirty, you should not drink it.
-Upon return of normal water service you should aggressively flush the line.
+- If your water looks cloudy or dirty, you should not drink it.
+Upon return of normal water service, you should aggressively flush the line.
 Turn off your faucets and run an outside hose or the bathtub and your faucets for 1 or 2 minutes, or until the water runs clear.
-As a precaution, dump all ice created in the last day.
+As a precaution, dump all ice created on the last day.
 If the discolored water persists, call the District for assistance.